Adaptive Policy Backbone via Shared Network: Practical implementation of APB

-\paragraph{Motivation.} As suggested in~\cref{theorem1}, linear pre-/post-mappings can transport policies across tasks.
-Empirically, we find that even a \emph{randomly initialized} backbone can, with suitable linear layers, induce \emph{near-optimal} behavior on some meaningful tasks.
-Intuitively, a random backbone implements a fixed random feature map; for certain “degenerate” behavioral objectives, a linear head on top of such features can already be (near-)optimal.
-If so, the random backbone can serve as a \emph{backbone prior} for other tasks via task-specific linear layers.

-\paragraph{Protocol.} We randomly initialize a backbone, freeze all backbone parameters, and train only the task-specific linear layers \(g\) (pre-backbone) and \(h\) (post-backbone).
-We refer to this variant as \textbf{APB (random init)}.
-Unless noted otherwise, we use the same adaptation budgets and per-task hyperparameters as in the main APB experiments (Table~\ref{tab:hp_summary_compact}); layer scales are initialized with the policy initialization coefficient from the table.

-\paragraph{Results.} Across all evaluated environments, as shown in~\cref{appendix:random}, \textit{APB (random init)} yields competent performance, although it does not attain the optimal policy.
-Notably, on \textsc{Ant-goal} the method approaches near-optimal performance with only a small gap.
-These findings support our remark that a randomly initialized backbone can function as a useful \emph{backbone prior} when paired with task-specific linear layers.

-\paragraph{Practical takeaway.} If meta-training is infeasible, \textit{APB (random init)} is a surprisingly strong and cheap baseline: use a sufficiently wide backbone, freeze it, and adapt only linear layers.

-\paragraph{Reproducibility details.} We use identical optimizers and update schedules as in the APB adaptation runs (per-task learning rates and update counts in Table~\ref{tab:hp_summary_compact}); only the backbone source differs (random vs.\ meta-trained).

-\subsection{Practical implementation of APB}
+\section{Practical implementation of APB}

-During meta-training, a single policy backbone is shared across all tasks, with task-specific \emph{linear layers} placed before and after the backbone; each task also has its own Q-functions (critics).
+During meta-training, a single policy backbone is shared across all tasks, with task-specific \emph{linear layers} placed before and after the backbone.
+Each task also has its own Q-functions (critics).
 After meta-training, we freeze the backbone and train new task-specific linear layers on the meta-test task using the same optimization pipeline; unlike meta-training, only this small subset of policy parameters is updated at adaptation time.
-To encourage sufficiently rich exploration with few trainable parameters, we consider two exploration protocols \emph{separately}: (i) evolutionary-style \emph{parameter-space perturbation} \citep{parameter_perturbation}, and (ii) \emph{action-space} Gaussian noise in the style of TD3 (noise added to the mean action) \citep{td3}.
-For a fair comparison with standard RL, both APB and the standard RL baseline are evaluated under \emph{both} exploration variants using identical budgets; unless otherwise noted, ~\cref{result:compared_with_standard} reports, for each method, the better-performing variant on each task.
-To mitigate early overfitting of the task-specific adapters, we also adopt a \emph{reset} strategy that periodically reinitializes these parameters every \(n\) episodes \citep{reset}; the same schedule is used for APB and the standard RL baseline.
-Unless otherwise stated, APB and the standard RL baseline share identical training budgets (environment steps, number of updates, batch size, random seeds) and the same evaluation protocol.

-\subsection{Implementation of meta-RL baselines}
+\section{Implementation of meta-RL baselines}

 We use the authors’ public implementations \emph{and} their default hyperparameters for all baselines: MAML \citep{finn2017model}, CAVIA \citep{cavia}, PEARL \citep{pearl}, VariBAD \citep{varibad}, and Meta-DT \citep{meta-dt}.
 ANIL \citep{maml_PEFT} is implemented by modifying our MAML code to freeze the feature backbone during adaptation (inner loop), while keeping the head trainable; we otherwise reuse the same meta-training and adaptation hyperparameters as in MAML.
 For a fair comparison, we keep the policy network size (hidden depth and units per layer) identical across all methods.